mojishoki/Coagent-Networks-Revisited/README.md

 ```
 Here the root option has two children and each of them have two children, which they share.
 Hence the root has 2 grand-children and the model has 5 non-primitive options.
-If we set `shared False` in the above code, we will run an HOC with 7 non-primitive options.
+If we set `--shared False` in the above code, we will run an HOC with 7 non-primitive options.

 In our experiments, we tend to use seeds from 1 to 5 or 1 to 10 and take 10 or 5 runs with 50000 episodes, for a total of 50 runs.